by Sommer Adams, a HavefunBiking contributor

-Step 2 – Put the gloves in your washing machine, set it on cold water and add laundry detergent.
+Step 2 – Put the gloves in your washing machine, set them on cold water, and add laundry detergent.
 Do not use bleach.
 You may wash other items with the gloves.
 If your gloves are particularly smelly, add 1/4 cup of white vinegar to the fabric softener slot of your washing machine.

 Step 3 – Rinse the bike gloves by hand after the wash if any soap suds remain.

-Step 1 – Put on the bicycle gloves.
-Then, run some cool water over your hands and then apply a very mild soap, such as castile soap or leather soap, into the dirtiest parts of the glove.
+Step 1 – Put on the bicycle gloves and run some cool water over your hands, applying a very mild soap, such as Castile or leather soap, into the dirtiest parts of the glove.

-Step 2 – Rinse the gloves well, spending two to three times as long on the rinsing as you did on washing to make sure all the soap is gone.
-Do not wring the gloves.
-Squeeze gently to remove water.
+Step 2 – Rinse the gloves well, spending twice as long on the rinsing as you did washing to ensure all the soap is gone.
+Do not wring moisture in the gloves.
+Squeeze gently to remove the water.

-Step 3 – Remove the gloves and place them between layers of a bath towel.
-Press to remove excess water.
+Step 3 – Remove the gloves from your hand and place them between layers of a bath towel.
+Then press to remove excess water.

 Step 4 – Put the gloves back on and flex your fingers a few times to mold the gloves back into shape.
 Then, remove and lay the gloves flat to dry without pressing them again.

-Step 5 – If desired, massage your cycling gloves with a pea-sized amount of leather conditioner when almost dry – use less conditioner if only part of the glove is leather.
+Step 5 – If desired, massage your cycling gloves with a pea size amount of leather conditioner when almost dry – use less conditioner if only part of the glove is leather.

 Other Helpful Tips

-- In between washing your gloves in the steps above, if they become smelly and damp while on the go, keep a small bottle of white vinegar close by.
-While wearing the gloves, lightly rub some vinegar into them and let them dry as you ride.
+- In between washing your gloves in the steps above, if they become smelly and damp while you are riding.
+While wearing the gloves, lightly spritz and rub vinegar into the glove and let them dry as you ride.

-- Both leather and cloth gloves may be stiff once dry, but they will soften up with a little use.
+- Leather and cloth gloves may be stiff once dry, but they will soften with little use.